dotnetdeveloper20xx/DeveloperShortNotes/README.md

 3. **Element Interface**: Declares an accept method that takes a visitor.
 4. **Concrete Elements**: Implement the accept method, passing themselves to the visitor.

+**Visitor Interface**
+ Think of this as a guidebook that lists all the types of things the visitor can see.
+It provides instructions (methods) for how the visitor should interact with each type of object.

+**Concrete Visitor:**
+This is the actual visitor who follows the guidebook's instructions.
+It knows how to perform specific actions on the different types of objects it can visit.

+**Element Interface:**
+This is like a ticket counter.
+It ensures that every object can accept a visitor.
+Each object must have a way to allow the visitor in (a method called "accept").

+**Concrete Elements:**
+These are the actual objects that the visitor can interact with (like books, electronics, or groceries).
+They welcome the visitor and let it perform actions on them.

 ## Real-World Analogy

 Imagine a shopping cart in an e-commerce system.
 The cart can contain different types of products (Books, Electronics), each with unique discount rules.
 A DiscountVisitor can calculate discounts for each product without the cart needing to know the discount logic.